timrodz/cpp-shape-drawer/README.md

 - *GameModel*: The model to be drawn.
 - *GameScene*: Holds the models to be displayed.
 - *INIParser*: The file reader that creates models.
 - *Shader Loader*: Load any type of you want.
-I have included a texture unlit shader as well as a cubemap shader.
+I have included an unlit shader as well as a cubemap shader.
 - *Utilities*: Provides constant definitions and static members/methods that ease up on common tasks e.g. Filling up vertices/indices as well as custom polygon shapes, Converting from RGB to Alpha, Vector3.MoveTowards, etc.

 ## Getting started